 Before signing off, we made an appointment for six days later, either by webcam or live, whichever he preferred.

 The heart of the crisis

-On Monday evening at about 5 o’clock, Jérémie called me on his mobile.
-He said he was in a kind of quandary.
-He was relieved, but he also felt worse.
-He mentioned my e-mail, which he said he agreed with, but he said that there were some points he wanted to discuss again.
-I told him that if that was the case it was probably because there were still some serious things to be said in the 20 % of issues that we had not yet broached.
-He agreed and asked me if he could talk to me sooner, but « like the last time, because I couldn’t look you in the face » I gave him an appointment by webcam for the same evening at half past eight.
+On Monday evening, Jason called me on his mobile.
+He said he was in a kind of quandary; he was relieved, but he also felt worse.
+He mentioned my e-mail, in which he wanted to discuss some points.
+And he asked me if he could talk to me sooner, but « like the last time, because I couldn’t look you in the face » I agreed and gave him an appointment by webcam for the same evening three hours later.

 Following webcam session